KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/blue_ray_contemplative_guide.md

 the depth of a winter sky,
 the softness of a distant horizon.

-As you rest with this color, allow three qualities to surface:
+As you rest with this color, let three qualities surface:

 “I am here.”
 Presence.